A Fistful of Collars

 “Just go ahead and try it,” Panzer growled, “You can’t hurt me.
 You think you’re the first to try and drown me?
 Better villains than you have tried and failed.
 And when you fail, I’ll beat your crimson ass back to wherever you came from.”

 Panzer screamed a mish-mash of profanities as the waters flowed upward over her head, muting her into burbling silence.
-The living suit of water trudged along after the possessed Undertow, it’s raging prisoner fully isolated from the external world by pressurized liquid.
+The living suit of water trudged along after the possessed Undertow, its raging prisoner fully isolated from the external world by pressurized liquid.
 Panzer strained to see through the refraction what was happening or where they were going, but she existed now in a world of murky images juxtaposed with refracting patterns of light.
 She was helpless, and all she could do about it was scream into the watery void surrounding her.

 Brackish water flooded her mouth as she raged at herself for letting this happen.
 She should have waited like Madam Mirror had asked her to, at least then she’d have had backup.
 That thought panicked her a little, the only person who knew she wasn’t working operations right now was Bullseye and she thought Panzer was helping a friend a few miles away.
 She tried to thrash again against the membrane puppeting her, but to no avail.
 She felt her lungs start to burn for air, karmic payback perhaps for blood-choking Undertow earlier.
 It hurt like hell, but her superpowered body somehow kept the oxygen from depleting in her bloodstream, somehow kept her alive.
 She let out a series of screams once more into the watery helm, all sound absorbed by it’s rippling medium.
+Her legs continued to move against her will; even her super-strength was no match for the liquid wrapping her and piloting her.

 Then a scream broke through.
-She could taste air instead of brine and felt her words reverberate normally, it was surprisingly sudden.
+She could taste air instead of brine and felt her words reverberate normally.
+It was surprisingly sudden.
 She spat a mouthful and then a lungful of salt water out in a hacking cough, the pain in her lungs lessening.
 She felt the cold, wet envelope of water slide down her: first as a viscous semi-solid and then rapidly reverting into little more than normal water puddling on the ground.
 She blinked the stinging salt from her eyes and shook out her limbs.
 It couldn’t have been more than five minutes since Undertow imprisoned her, what the hell was going on?

 As her eyes cleared she saw her savior: a dark, barely familiar, new acquaintance of flowing shadow.
 Shadow Lass had Undertow on the ground again, a pair of pitch-back bonds tethering the villainess’s arms to the dirt and a hand clamped heavily over her mouth.